TimHopg/obsidian/Pipex.md

 #### Testing and Debugging
 Finally, learn techniques for testing your code thoroughly and debugging any issues that arise.
 Techniques like using printf statements, strace, valgrind, or gdb can be immensely helpful.

-Start with basic examples of forking processes and using pipes, then gradually build up your understanding and implementation.
-Don't hesitate to consult the Unix manual pages (man) and online resources for further guidance.
-Good luck with your project!

-The additional requirements you mentioned do add some complexity to your project, but the core concepts remain the same.
-Here's how you might adjust your approach:

 Parsing Command-Line Arguments: You'll need to parse the command-line arguments to identify the input file, output file, commands, and any redirection operators (<<, >>).
 This may involve using libraries like getopt() or manually parsing the arguments.